jodabike/jodabike.github.io/resources/expenses.md

 ## Summary

 Finally, the table below summarizes our total expenses.
-In total everyhting (but the flights from and back to Europe) adds up to 4704&eur; which makes in average pretty much 22&eur; a day.
-Before we left, we estimated to spend ca. 10 &eur; per person and day which we more or less fulfilled.
+In total everyhting (but the flights from and back to Europe) adds up to 4704&euro; which makes in average pretty much 22&euro; a day.
+Before we left, we estimated to spend ca. 10 &euro; per person and day which we more or less fulfilled.

 Country  | Total expenses/€      | Days spent |